 While the adoption of the Plan Text will help Provident10 to more efficiently administer the PSPP on your behalf, we want to assure you that the change has no impact on your pension benefits.
 This communication is intended to provide you notification of this legislative change and does not require a follow-up action on your behalf.

-As a part of the introduction of the Plan Text, we have also established a new Appeals Process and Procedure.
+As a part of the introduction of the Plan Text, we have also established a new Appeals Process and Procedure which can be viewed under Resources.
 Previously, if a plan member disagreed with the plan administrator with respect to a pension decision, their only option was to appeal that decision through the court.
 The new Appeals Process and Procedure will ensure plan members are able to address issues in a fair and efficient manner, through an internal or independent external review process.

 Finally, prior to pension reform, the PSPP was subject to certain provisions of the Pension Benefits Act (PBA), the provincial act that regulates pension plans in the Province.
 Under the terms of the PSPA 2019 and its predecessor, the PSPP is no longer subject to the PBA.
 However, we are pleased to confirm that the primary legislative protections have been continued in the amended PSPA 2019 or our new plan text.

 Why did the Plan move from being a statutory plan (i.e. contained in legislation), to a non-statutory plan?
 What is the difference?

 The move from a statutory plan text to a non-statutory plan text is one of the ongoing changes being made to the PSPP as a result of pension reform.
 As part of pension reform, PSPP pension benefits are now governed by the recently proclaimed Public Services Pensions Act, 2019 (the Act), and the new Plan Text.
 Your pension benefit provisions have been incorporated into the Plan Text.